BSPE-Legal-Marketing/bspe-connect/README.md

 # BSPE Connect

-Mobile-only contact bar for WordPress, built for BSPE Legal Marketing's law-firm clients.
 Bottom-fixed bar with up to four contact buttons (Connect, Call, Text, Email), a welcome bubble, and a built-in lead capture form.
 Self-updates from this repo.

 ## Install